naclomi/containers-tutorial/containers.md

 https://hub.docker.com/r/naclomi/textbook-writer

 **EXERCISE: **Use the commands we explored above to pull the image and then run it interactively.
+If you need reminders of the commands you've previously run, try using the **up and down arrow keys** at the terminal prompt to scroll through your command history.

 Once you do so successfully, you should see some scientific-sounding garbage text printed to the console, looking something like this: